 If you’re still unable to solve your door sensor woes, then chances are you may have a faulty door sensor and will have to replace it altogether.
 For the removal process, you’ll first need to deactivate the device from your security panel and then remove it from your door and door frame.
 Be sure to clean off the excessive adhesive from the wall.

 As for the installation process, it varies by the door sensor type.
 Before you install a new door sensor, be sure to integrate the device into your home’s security system.

-Furthermore, when installing a new Cove magnetic door sensor, clean the area of where you’ll be installing the device.
+Furthermore, when installing a new magnetic door sensor, clean the area where you’ll be installing the device.
 Next, remove the packaging and adhesive backing of the device and place the door magnet and contact sensor within 2 inches of each other, making sure the two printed semi-circles on the devices align.
 Once you’ve confirmed that they are aligned, place the sensor on the molding and magnet on the door and hold firmly for 30 seconds.

 What if you have decorative door framing?
 You may find it better to place the door magnet on the molding and the contact sensor on the door.
 Don’t worry, this will not compromise your door security.

 As you can see, there is a lot of trial and error when it comes to fixing your door sensor alarm system.
 You may have to play around with your security system panel and door sensors to find the solution to the faulty alarm.

 Don’t ignore the issue if you have a faulty door sensor.
 It needs to be fixed in a timely matter, for your sanity and for your home security.

 Looking to upgrade your home security with door sensors?
 Our Cove door sensors have a discrete, subtle design to protect your entrances without the bulky equipment offered by other security companies.
 Moreover, each door sensor is pre-programmed with your Cove Touch security panel.
 You can customize each sensor name in your security kit to correlate with its location in your home as well as adjust system settings — no technician needed.